top of page

 Introduction

-This one-day walking tour will take place on alternate Fridays during the summer months and has been developed to give you a fresh look at an old landscape.
+This one-day walking tour will take place on alternate Fridays during the summer months and has been developed to give you a fresh look at an old landscape along the beautiful Upper Dove Valley.
 The day brings the past alive using the landscape of the National Park visiting sites that date from the end of the last Ice Age to WWII.

 Background